 In 2015, Forbes published the salaries of the top five radio broadcasters in America.

-Ryan Seacrest earned $65 Million.
-Like me, Ryan started his radio career at 16 while still in high school.
-Unlike me, who went to college and graduate school earning two degrees, Ryan dropped out of college to devote all of his energies to broadcasting.
-Needless to say, he’s really famous and I write this blog.
+- Ryan Seacrest earned $65 Million.
+He started his radio career at 16 while still in high school and would drop out of college to devote all of his energies to broadcasting.

 Please don’t think I’m dissing the college experience, I’m not.
-What I am taking issue with is the hiring practices of the radio industry that make having a college degree a requirement.
+What I am taking issue with is the hiring practices of the radio industry that make having a college degree preferred.
 Radio is better positioned as a trade, one best learned by doing.

 The radio industry should be presenting a broadcast career as an opportunity for students graduating from high school.

-I treasure my four decade radio broadcasting career, but having my Bachelor of Arts and Master of Science college degrees never played a role.
+I treasure my five decade radio broadcasting career, but having my Bachelor of Arts and Master of Science college degrees never played a role.